openvswitch/ovs/Documentation/intro/install/rhel.rst

     $ ./configure
     $ make dist

-You must run this on a machine that has the tools listed in the `general installation guide <INSTALL.rst>`__ as prerequisites for building from a Git tree.
+You must run this on a machine that has the tools listed in :ref:`general-build-reqs` as prerequisites for building from a Git tree.
 Afterward, proceed with the rest of the instructions using the distribution tarball.

 Now you have a distribution tarball, named something like ``openvswitch-x.y.z.tar.gz``.
 Copy this file into the RPM sources directory,